true-happiness/true-happiness.github.io/_posts/2015-12-19-Why-am-I-unhappy-2.markdown

 ---

 <p>
-Human's innate ability to compare ourselves to others is perhap the root of all sins in this world.
+Human's innate ability to compare ourselves to others is perhaps the root of all sins in this world.
 Knowing that I am better create a sense of pride or even arrogant, while knowing that I am less create a sense of envy and jealousy toward the other.
 There can be no ends to our comparison unless we stop to put any value into it.</p>

 <!-- <p>
 Knowing this, I am reminded of story of Adam and Even in the Holy Bible where God warned Adam and Eve not eat the forbidden fruit of knowledge of good and evil.
 But they did and now it has began our original sin.